ruzickap/packer-templates/README.md

 ## How to build images remotely

-If you want to build the images yourself you will need password-less ssh access to the latest Fedora server and locally installed Ansible.
+If you want to build the images yourself you will need password-less ssh access to the Ubuntu Server 18.04 and locally installed Ansible.
 The server should not have IPs from this range `192.168.121.0/24` - this is used by Vagrant + libvirt by default.

-Then you just need to modify the `REMOTE_IP` and `REMOTE_USER` in `build_remote_ssh.sh` file.
+Then you just need to modify the `REMOTE_IP` and `REMOTE_USER` in `build_remote_ssh_ubuntu.sh` file.

-The `build_remote_ssh.sh` script will connect to your Fedora server, downloads necessary packages (initiate reboot if necessary for kernel update) and start building the images using Packer.
+The `build_remote_ssh_ubuntu.sh` script will connect to your Ubuntu Server, downloads necessary packages (initiate reboot if necessary for kernel update) and start building the images using Packer.
 It will also test the newly created images by Vagrant.
 The whole procedure will take several hours.
 You can check the progress by sshing to the server and checking the log files